 Installing

-We will start by installing the necessary software, if we do not already have it installed.
+We will start by installing the necessary software, in case we don’t have it installed already.
 Like this:

 - Download and install Android Studio from this link.